 Where to stay on the big night?
-That is the question!
+That is the question.
 Whether you're a local or a destination bride, this is a decision you and your fiancé will eventually have to make and one that obviously can't wait until the last minute.
 Before you get a room, though, you'll want to take these six factors into consideration.
-Because, duh, they're the key to wedding-night success!
+Because, duh, they're the key to wedding night success.

-Waking hours, that is!
+Waking hours, that is.
 In fact, most newlyweds report that they crash hard and don't do anything but sleep, with romance taking place the next day, points out Sandy Malone, wedding planner and owner of Wedding in Vieques.
 Unless you're going to be staying in that room for several days or honeymooning there, she recommends not breaking the bank on something extraordinary.
 "That money is far better spent on the first night of your real honeymoon."

-2. Think comfort and proximity.
+2. Think Comfort and Proximity

 Delaying the honeymoon?
 Then going the extra mile to find the perfect place to stay on your wedding night may not be such a bad idea.
-Just make sure you're not traveling a ton of extra miles just to get to your hotel!
+Just make sure you're not traveling a ton of extra miles just to get to your hotel.
 Kristine Cholakian Cooke, event planner and owner of Simply Charming Socials, suggests choosing a relaxing, convenient, and special option.
 "Remember that you will be tired after such a long day, so opt to stay somewhere close enough to reach easily after your send-off, and if you can afford it always splurge for a big, comfy bed," she advises.

 If you opt to stay at the same hotel as your guests, you're conceivably vowing to give up a sense of privacy, warns Greg Jenkins, founder of Bravo Productions.
 "There are always some people who will demand your constant attention, even if you put up a 'do not disturb' sign on the door."
-Basically, there is no escape!
+Basically, there is no escape.
 Now, on the other hand, the upside is you get to spend more time with those family members and friends who came from afar to attend the wedding, he notes.
 "It makes it easy to visit with individuals you may not see that often."
 So really, it's up to you to figure out what you prefer: privacy and romance, or more time with family and friends.
 You may also want to consider staying on a different floor from the rest of your guests to get the best of both worlds, says The Chosen Few members and event designers Pat and Glenn of Pat Glenn Productions.

-4. Inquire about the room location and noise.
+4. Inquire About the Room Location and Noise

-Chances are, you don't!
+Chances are, you don't.
 While there's no need to spend a ton of money on an over-the-top suite, wedding planner Leah Weinberg, owner of Color Pop Events, urges couples not to just go home.
 Instead, try this tip: "The hotel where you book your guest blocks will often comp you a room or upgrade you if you meet the minimum room requirement."
-It's worth a shot at least!
+It's worth a shot at least.

-6. Check out the ambiance and amenities.
+6. Check Out the Ambiance and Amenities

-See if there's a cool lobby or bar lounge area where everyone can convene and enjoy time together even after you (the bride and groom) go to bed, suggests celebrity event planner Michael Cerbelli, CEO and president of Cerbelli Creative.
+See if there's a cool lobby or bar lounge area where everyone can convene and enjoy time together even after you (the newlyweds) go to bed, suggests celebrity event planner Michael Cerbelli, CEO and president of Cerbelli Creative.
 "Also, consider a hotel that may have a great spot for brunch for the day after or a room you can reserve with grab-and-go food so the couple can easily just come downstairs and say thank you and goodbye."